d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 ServiceName=ExampleService
 </pre>

-> This command simultaneously logs in to the server at the provided URL (--url) with the provided username (-u) and password (-p), selects the `Bios.` type, the `set` command is used to set the `AdminName` property to `Jason E`, and the commit flag has been added to apply the changes to the server.
+> This command simultaneously logs in to the server at the provided URL (--url) with the provided username (-u) and password (-p), and then selects the `Bios.` type.
+The `set` command is used to set the `AdminName` property to `Jason E`, and the commit flag has been added to apply the changes to the server.

 <pre>
 iLOrest > <font color="#01a982">set "AdminName=Jason E" --url xx.xx.xx.xx -u username -p password --select Bios. --commit</font>